 - Department Policies

 Applying for Graduation

 When do I apply for graduation?

-You are required to complete the application for graduation the semester prior to completing your program (i.e. if you are scheduled to graduate Spring or Summer 2015, you must apply for graduation Fall 2014).
-Visit the CEBS Comp Exam webpage for the date, details, and application.
+You are required to complete the application for graduation the semester prior to completing your program (i.e. if you are scheduled to graduate Spring or Summer 2018, you must apply for graduation Fall 2017).
+See the details below for more information on applying for comps and certification exams.

 Where do I apply for graduation?

 The application for graduation and required fee ($55) must be submitted through TopNet.
 After you log in, go to Student Services > Student Record > .Application for Graduation.
-The WKU required fee covers the cost of printing and auditing your degree, and the fee for your cap and gown.
+The WKU required fee covers the cost of printing, auditing your degree, and your cap and gown.
 This fee must be paid even if you decide not to participate in the commencement ceremony.
 For more information, visit: http://www.wku.edu/registrar/graduation_application.php

 Who is required to take the comprehensive exam?